DavidWaumsley/Bistro11ty/events/event4.md

 - [JamStack Themes](https://jamstackthemes.dev/#ssg=eleventy).
 - [The 11ty site](https://www.11ty.dev/docs/starter/).

-There few [exceptions](https://github.com/CloudCannon/campus-spark-bookshop-template), but generally starter sites are plain for us to add our own CSS.
+There's a few [exceptions](https://github.com/CloudCannon/campus-spark-bookshop-template), but generally starter sites are plain for us to add our own CSS.

  Some are created around Tailwind or Bootstrap or include javaSript framework intergration.